Towing Capacity Guide

 Curb weight is a measurement of the vehicle’s total weight -- that is, without any passengers or cargo -- while GVWR is a weight limit prescribed by the vehicle manufacturer.

-Dry weight is the total weight of your vehicle without passengers or cargo.
-Dry weight is similar to curb weight, only dry weight does not include the weight of automotive fluids needed for operation.
+Dry weight is the total weight of your vehicle without passengers, cargo or fluids.
+Dry weight is similar to curb weight, except dry weight does not include the weight of automotive fluids needed for operation.

 Dry Weight vs GVWR